Lactarius sanguifluus: Edibility

-Lactarius sanguifluus mushrooms, commonly known as rovellons in Spain, are appreciated in Catalan cuisine.
+Lactarius sanguifluus mushrooms, commonly known as rovellons in Catalonia, are appreciated in Catalan cuisine.

 The fruit bodies are edible and choice.
 This was noted by Paulet in his original description of the species, who wrote: "This fungus is highly prized for use by those who are acquainted with it, it keeps well: I kept them for a whole year, it hardens without spoiling, then it takes on a taste of morels.
 The best way to eat is to cook it in the frying pan or on the grill with oil or butter & salt: it does not take long to cook".
 The mushrooms are sold in rural markets in France, Spain, Turkey, and Yunnan Province, China.
 They are also collected by locals in the upper valley of the Serchio River in central Italy.
 In Spain, where the mushroom is esteemed as a culinary delicacy in Catalan cuisine, it is known as níscalos (in Spanish) or rovelló (in Catalan).
 In Cyprus, it is known as γαιματάς (meaning "the bloody one") and it is widely collected by the locals, but considered inferior to the saffron milk cap (Lactarius deliciosus).
 In India, young specimens are consumed along with L. deliciosus; and some consider L. sanguifluus to have a better flavor than its more well-known relative.
 Its English common name is the "bloody milkcap".

 Fruit bodies can bioaccumulate heavy metals, including toxic ones, from polluted soil.
 For this reason, consuming mushrooms harvested from potentially contaminated sites—such as near roadsides subject to heavy traffic—is not recommended.
 In a Turkish study of various edible mushroom species collected from lawns, near roads, and the inner parts of forests, the fruit bodies of L. sanguifluus were determined to have accumulated high levels of zinc, manganese, nickel, cobalt, cadmium, and lead.